Actor and comedian Teddy Ray has died in Southern California - ExBulletin

 Actor and comedian Teddy Ray has died in Southern California

-RANCHO MIRAGE, Calif.
-(AP) Teddy Ray, a comedian and actor who appeared on the HBO Max series PAUSE with Sam Jay, has died, authorities confirmed Saturday.
+RANCHO MIRAGE, Calif. — Teddy Ray, a comedian and actor who appeared on the HBO Max series PAUSE with Sam Jay, has died, authorities confirmed on Saturday.
 He was 32 years old.

 Entertainment companies and some of Ray’s fellow comedians reacted with sadness to the news of Ray’s death.